Skip to main content

 For both frameworks, the individual goals should cascade up to team and company goals.
 By creating this critical alignment, goal setting can boost motivation and enable employees to understand how their work connects to your business’ larger strategy.
 It can also give them the autonomy and direction they need to quickly adapt and make business-critical decisions, even in times of rapid change.

 Just remember, setting goals should be a collaborative process.
-While managers should help their direct reports set goals that align with business priorities, direct reports should be empowered to articulate expectations and goals of their own.
+While managers should help their direct reports set goals that align with business priorities, direct reports should be empowered to articulate performance expectations and professional development goals of their own.

 An effective performance management system holds people accountable for their actions while also recognizing great work.
-Unfortunately, a 2018 Culture Amp survey found that only 45% of employees agreed or strongly agreed that “When it is clear that someone is not delivering in their role, [Company] does something about it.”
+Unfortunately, Culture Amp's 2024 benchmark found that only 50% of employees agreed or strongly agreed that “When it is clear that someone is not delivering in their role, [Company] does something about it.”

 In other words, almost half of all employees feel like performance – both good and bad – isn’t being handled properly at their organizations.
 This could also indicate that employees feel disincentivized to improve performance because they believe their organization isn’t properly recognizing high-performers and identifying low-performers.